Access 5,000+ Shared Branches Nationwide

 Can I use a military ID with IDCheck?

 No, federal law prohibits photocopying or photographing military IDs.
 Please bring another form of government-issued ID.
+If you have a Military ID, please see a credit union representative for alternate verification methods.

 What if I need assistance or have questions at the branch?